qdwang/w3s-rs/README.md

 # w3s
-A Rust crate to the Web3.Storage API with auto compression and encryption.
+A Rust crate to the Web3.Storage API.

+**THIS CRATE IS UNDER WORKING...**